17 May, 2022

 Welcome to the 2021-2022 school year!

-Reading: This week we are back to our Memoria Press books.
-This week we will begin reading one of the all time greatest books for first grade, Frog and Toad are Friends.
-If you have never read this book before, it is marvelous for all ages with timeless childlike humor that makes it a pure joy.
+Reading: This week we are reading the next several chapters of Paddle to the Sea!
+This book is about the journey of a little wooden man in a little wooden canoe and his journey through the great lakes.
+It is beautifully illustrated, and we’ll get the chance to look at a map of the great lakes and talk about our own state of Michigan.
 As we have been doing thus far, we will start with a first reading as a group in which the students follow along while I expressively read the story out loud.
 The students will ask their questions for our discussion later in the week and we will complete the study guide page for the day.
 Tuesday the students will help me read the story by taking turns reading pages.
 The students love proving how well they can read to me and each other!
-Wednesday we will have our shared inquiry discussion which the students enjoy and are quickly becoming excellent at doing.
-Thursday, the students will read the story with a friend while I take turns listening to each pair and see how they are getting along.
-Friday we will have a writing and art activity to go along with the story.
+Wednesday we will have our shared inquiry discussion which the students enjoy although it often challenges them when it comes to learning to listen to the thoughts of others.
+Thursday will be an independent reading day with a friend.
+They love telling me that they finished their book and it was so easy!
+Friday we’ll have an art activity if we have time.

 Please feel free to reach out to me via email or this portal with any questions that you have.
 I am happy to explain things in more detail and provide any information that I may have forgotten.
 I am excited to share all the wonders of first grade and want to make the year as smooth and streamlined as possible for parents.